matt576/solver_library/README.md

 - Accessing a specific element by index
 - Printing: print the vector content in a human-readable format

-Unit tests were written for the implementation and can be found in the 'test' folder.

 ## Functions

 - A function that scales the input vector by a fixed constant `a`.
 The time argument is unused.
 Mathematically speaking: `f(y,t) = a*y`
 - A function that takes an arbitrary number of other functions alongside a scaling value for each of them.
 The function returns the sum of all function     values scaled with the factors.
 Mathematically speaking:
   `f(y,t) = a_1 * f_1(y,t) + a_2 * f_2(y,t) + ...`

-Unit tests were written for the implementation and can be found in the 'test' folder.

 ## Solvers

 The ODEs are solved for a start vector `y_0` at start time `t_0` until a final time `t_f`.
 The time interval `[t_0,t_f]` is subdivided into a number of time steps of size `h`.
-The following numerical schemes were implemented to solve ODEs:
+The following numerical schemes were implemented:

 - explicit Euler (EE):
     ```math